classroomio/classroomio/README.md

    You can install nvm from [here](https://github.com/nvm-sh/nvm).

-   You also need to have pnpm installed,you can install from [here](https://pnpm.io/installation#using-npm)
+   You also need to have pnpm installed, you can find the installation guide [here](https://pnpm.io/installation#using-npm)

 5. Set up your `.env` file